Personal Choice is Essential in Breast Cancer Treatment

 There are some side effects with cancer treatment, but we offer a variety of support services and resources to help patients manage and cope with symptoms, pain, or stress.
 These tools are far superior compared to those in the past.

-Here’s the bottom line: Around the time I began practicing medicine, the survival rate for breast cancer was around 70 percent.
+Here’s the bottom line: in the 1970s, the survival rate for breast cancer was around 70 percent.

 Today, it’s more than 90 percent.

 And that’s something that every one of us—doctors, patients, and their loved ones—can feel really good about.